yandexdataschool/modelgym/docs/source/index.rst

-.. modelgym documentation master file, created by sphinx-quickstart on Wed Dec 13 16:54:42 2017.
+.. modelgym documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.